EternityForest/iot_devices/docs/README.md

 "rssi" for the recieved signal strength, "battery" with unit percent for the battery, "open" for the status of doors, "on" for things with an on/off state but that you do not control manually, "powered" to indicate something has full power and is not running on backup batteries.

-#### Documentation
-This project uses google style docstrings with pdoc3.

-`pdoc3 --html --output-dir=docs --force iot_devices` is used to generate the docs.

 ### Device tips